FARIDJADDA/FARIDJADDA/README.md

 Python Developer / Data analyst
 -------------

 A curious IT student and a motivated individual.
 I have a Bachelor degree from, ESIEE-IT 🇫🇷 Engineering School.
-I am a Javascript especially React developer.
+I am a Python developer especially data analyst

 * 🌍  I'm based in France
 * 🧠  I'm learning Univers of devops actually Docker, kubernetes...
 I would like to learn more about data.